branner-courses/generalassembly_dash_projects/README.md

 ### Problems

  * In Esha's Restaurant, the descriptions appear before being clicked; this did not happen on the Dash site.
- * In the CSS robot, "laser eyes" in this project do not work, either here or on the Dash site.
+ * In the CSS robot, "laser eyes" in this project do not work in Firefox, either here or on the Dash site.
+In Chrome we get only a single red eye, not two eyes.

 [end]